CoaXPress

-CoaXPress (CXP) is a digital interface standard developed for high speed image data transmission in machine vision applications.
+CoaXPress (CXP) is a digital interface standard developed for high-speed image data transmission in machine vision applications.

-The name is a portmanteau of 'express' (as in express train) and 'coaxial' to emphasize CoaXPress is faster than other standards (e.g. Camera Link, or GigE Vision) and uses 75 ohm coaxial cables as the physical transmission medium.
+The name is a portmanteau of 'express' and 'coaxial' to emphasize CoaXPress is faster than other standards (e.g. Camera Link or GigE Vision) and uses 75 ohm coaxial cables as the physical transmission medium.

 CoaXPress is mostly used in digital imaging applications but it is also suitable for high-speed transmission of universal digital data.

 A 'device' that generates and transmits data (e.g. an industrial digital camera) is connected with one or more coaxial cables to a 'host' that receives the data (e.g. a frame grabber board in a computer).
 The CoaXPress standard 1.0 and 1.1 supports bit rates up to 6.25 Gbit/s per coaxial cable and the new 2.0 standard supports bit rates up to 12.5 Gbit/s per coaxial cable from the 'device' to the 'host'.
 The number of cables is not limited by the standard.
-Some recent CoaXPress cameras and frame grabbers use 8 coaxial cables providing a maximum image data rate of about 4.8 GB/s.
+Some recent CoaXPress cameras and frame grabbers use 8 coaxial cables providing a maximum image data rate of about 48 GB/s.
 The older Camera Link standard can only carry up to 850 MB/s.

-A low speed uplink, operating at up to 41.6 Mbit/s is available to control the 'device' or for triggering.
+A low-speed uplink, operating at up to 41.6 Mbit/s is available to control the 'device' or for triggering.

 A CoaXPress 'host' can supply 24 V over the coaxial cable up to 13 W per cable.

 The CoaXPress standard requires that both the 'device' and the 'host' support GenICam, a standardized generic programming interface.

-Other than Camera Link that is built upon pure LVDS with no transport layer, CoaXPress transmits data in packets (cf. network packet) using 8b/10b encoding and provides CRC.
+Unlike Camera Link (which is built upon pure LVDS with no transport layer), CoaXPress transmits data in packets using 8b/10b encoding and provides CRC.

-CoaXPress competes with the Camera Link HS standard by the Automated Imaging Association.
+CoaXPress competes with the Camera Link HS standard of the Automated Imaging Association.

 History

-CoaXPress has been developed by 6 companies, of whom Adimec, EqcoLogic (today: Microchip) and Active Silicon were among the biggest drivers, in 2008.
-The goal was after the failure of Visilink to develop a successor for the Camera link standard for high-speed and data-rich vision related communication.
-The standard was first demonstrated in November 2008 at the "Vision" trade show.
-After a good reception the standard writing consortium of industrial companies consisting of Adimec, Eqcologic, Active Silicon, AVAL DATA, NED and Components Express was formed early 2009.
-During the next Vision in 2009 the consortium was awarded the VisionAward for their efforts to further the cause of (machine) vision applications.
-By this time the Japan Industrial Imaging Association has adopted CoaXPress to mature it to an official standard after which the first draft version 1.0 was presented in December 2010.
+CoaXPress was developed by 6 companies, of whom Adimec, EqcoLogic (today: Microchip Technology), and Active Silicon were among the biggest drivers, in 2008.
+The goal was to develop a successor for the Camera Link standard for high-speed and data-rich vision related communication.
+The first joint effort "internally known as Visilink" was stopped.
+The CoaXPress standard was first demonstrated in November 2008 at the "Vision" trade show.
+After a good reception, the standard writing consortium of industrial companies consisting of Adimec, Eqcologic, Active Silicon, AVAL DATA, NED, and Components Express was formed early 2009.
+During the next Vision in 2009 the consortium was awarded the VisionAward for their efforts to further the cause of machine-vision applications.
+By this time the Japan Industrial Imaging Association has adopted CoaXPress to mature it into an official standard after which the first draft version 1.0 was presented in December 2010.